Do some vegans eat honey?

 Adulterated honeySeparation is a good sign to beware of.

-The milk and honey of biblical times of course are quite different to those found on grocery store shelves today.
+The milk and honey of biblical times of course are both quite different to those found on grocery store shelves today.
 Along with olive oil, they are the most adulterated foods of the world.
 That too should cause us to stop and consider.

 Do some vegans eat honey?

 Do some vegans eat honey is a question that mystifies thinking people; and for good reason.
 Beekeeping like all of agriculture is full of controversy.
-It never does us any harm to stop and think.
+It never does us any harm to stop and ponder.
 It has been said the mature mind can entertain thoughts that it doesn't necessarily hold to.

 Natural honey has a low glycemic index; once processed by bottlers the GI rises dramatically[1].
 We would all benefit by joining the vegans and eschewing most of that found in grocery stores.